 Description of Fish and Wildlife Management Practices:

 Three walk-in only turkey hunting areas offer hunters an opportunity to hunt free from vehicular disturbance.
+2 non-ambulatory areas offered for hunters.
 Management efforts focus on preserving hardwood stands and maintaining travel corridors during clear-cutting.
 Select roads are closed and managed as linear forest openings.
 Small agricultural food plots are planted annually.

 Camping and Facilities: